camelliaguan3/Tank-Game/README.md

 *Due: July 15, 2022*

-> &cross; Make progress on Tank class and functions (with specifications)
+> &check; Make progress on Tank class and functions (with specifications)
 > &check; Add Level class and adjust current code to fit new design changes

 **Milestone 6**